tabler/tabler/pages/_docs/buttons.md

 ## Buttons with avatars

-Use buttons with avatars to simplify the process of interaction and make your design more personalised.
+Use buttons with avatars to simplify the process of interaction and make your design more personalized.
 Buttons can contain avatars and labels or only avatars, if displayed on a smaller space.

 {% capture code %}
 <a href="#" class="btn btn-secondary">